lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Some PKI messages will be protected for integrity.

-Note If an asymmetric algorithm is used to protect a message and the relevant public component has been certified already, then the origin of the message can also be authenticated.
+Note: If an asymmetric algorithm is used to protect a message and the relevant public component has been certified already, then the origin of the message can also be authenticated.
 On the other hand, if the public component is uncertified, then the message origin cannot be